TheKoola/eosstracker/doc/EOSS-Docker-Install.md

 <a name="kiosksync"></a>
 ## Synchronize with kiosk
 In order to auto-populate the EOSS launch sites and standard frequencies, use your web browser to synchronize with the kiosk.
+Navigate to the `SETUP` tab, and expand the `Synchronize Flights, Trackers, etc.` section.
+Click on the `Synchronize...` button.

+<a name="eosssettings"></a>
 ## Configure eosstracker settings
-To conigure the callsign and settings specific to your installation, use your web browswer and navigate to `System Configuration`.
+To conigure the callsign and other settings specific to your installation, use your web browswer and navigate to the `SETUP` tab.
+Expand the `System Configuration` section and make changes.
+Don't forget to click `Save Settings` at the bottom of the page.

 # Download map files